apacheignite/documentation/data-grid/evictions.md

 Eviction policies control the maximum number of elements that can be stored in a cache on-heap memory.
 Whenever maximum on-heap cache size is reached, entries are evicted into [off-heap space](doc:off-heap-memory), if one is enabled.

+Some eviction policies support batch eviction and eviction by memory size limit.

+If batch eviction is enabled than eviction starts when cache size becomes `batchSize` elements greater than the maximum cache size.
+In this cases `batchSize` entries will be evicted.

+If eviction by memory size limit is enabled then eviction starts when size of cache entries in bytes becomes greater than the maximum memory size.
+[block:callout]
+{
+  "type": "info",
+  "body": "Batch eviction is supported only if maximum memory limit isn't set."
+}
+[/block]

 In Ignite eviction policies are pluggable and are controlled via `EvictionPolicy` interface.
 An implementation of eviction policy is notified of every cache change and defines the algorithm of choosing the entries to evict from cache.
 [block:callout]
 {